deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 > </details>

-> Table 2 compares the performance of HART against other open-source diffusion and autoregressive models on three benchmark datasets, showing that HART achieves comparable performance to state-of-the-art diffusion models with fewer parameters.
+> Table 2 compares the performance of HART with other state-of-the-art diffusion and autoregressive models on various image generation benchmarks, showing HART achieves comparable performance to top models with fewer parameters.

 {{< table-caption >}}